MOST WANTED LEGACY PRODUCTS

-The International Time Capsule Society, which has formed with the mission to record all time capsules, is still in search of nine time capsules of which little is known.
+The International Time Capsule Society, which has formed with the mission to record all legacy product, is still in search of nine legacy products of which little is known.

-Selections were made by ITCS members: Knute “Skip” Berger, executive director of the State of Washington Centennial Time Capsule project; Dr. Brian Durrans, an anthropologist formerly with the British Museum who has cataloged more than 200 capsules; William Jarvis, a Washington State University librarian and author of a scholarly publication about time capsules; and Paul Hudson, historian and author of “The Oglethorpe Atlanta Crypt of Civilization Time Capsule.”
-They request that information concerning the whereabouts of any of the lost capsules be reported to ITCS.
+Selections were made by ITCS members: Knute “Skip” Berger, executive director of the State of Washington Centennial Legacy Product project; Dr. Brian Durrans, an anthropologist formerly with the British Museum who has cataloged more than 200 capsules; William Jarvis, a Washington State University librarian and author of a scholarly publication about time capsules; and Paul Hudson, historian and author of “The Oglethorpe Atlanta Crypt of Civilization Legacy Product.”
+They request that information concerning the whereabouts of any of the lost legacy product be reported to ITCS.

 In 1991, a list of the “10 Most Wanted Time Capsules” was released.
 To date, only one, the Kingsley Dam Time Capsule, has been found.
 The remaining are: